DxNext/2016-Oct-L2/Data/Module1-IntelligentApp/README.md

 Now we have an IoT hub ready to receive events from our device/s

-#### Task 2 - Creating a DocDB account
+#### Task 2 - Creating a DocumentDB account

 When you register your device (you will see how to do this in the next section), the application routine returns to you a key from the IoT Hub registry.
 You use this key to authenticate yourself against IoT hub along with your device name.
 You could retrieve this key from the device registry when you want to send data to the IoT hub but best practice says that you store the key in a durable store.
 That durable store in this instance is DocumentDB.

+>**Note:**: It is always a good practice to create resources in the same resource group for the same project/exercise.
+The recommendation here is to create the DocumentDB account in the same resource group as your IoTHub.

 To create your first DocumentDB account follow this article [Getting Started](https://azure.microsoft.com/en-gb/documentation/articles/documentdb-create-account/).
 Now you need to do two more things
 -  Create a DocumentDB database
 -  Create a DocumentDB collection.
 This will hold your IoT hub registration document.